Photo courtesy of the World Steel Association and Gerdau SA

 The 81.9 Mmt of steel made in China last month represents a 3.5 percent increase compared with the 79.1 Mmt it produced one year ago.
 Notably, it also marked a 6.2 percent increase from the prior month, when Chinese mills made just 77.1 Mmt of steel.

-The financial press and industry observers have speculated that Chinese steelmakers may have ramped up output in anticipation of a government stimulus plan that would lead to a spike in steel demand.
+Reports have speculated that Chinese steelmakers might have ramped up output in anticipation of a government stimulus plan that would lead to a spike in steel demand.

 While output in India and Turkey—two leading U.S. and European ferrous scrap export destinations—rose slightly, the pace of growth is down from earlier this year.